animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 #### How my grandpa died

-His doctor was in another building, and they had to move my grandpa to bring my grandpa to the doctor.
+His heart doctor was in another building, and they had to carry up my grandpa to that doctor, causing him to have a heart attack later that day.

+My grandpa was a self-reliant man, but the stress of moving from his hospital to the other one to see that heart doctor was extreme.
+My mom was there, and it was a big ordeal just to bring him.

-In Uzbekistan, by the way — I know, can you imagine how backwards this is going to be — the doctors visited the patients.
+In Uzbekistan, by the way — I know, can you imagine how backwards this is going to be — doctors visited patients.

 #### Intimacy healing